erc-dharma/project-documentation/guides/atom/UsingAtom_v01.md

 ## Necessary packages
 You will need the following packages to be able to work:
 - [linter-autocomplete-jing](https://atom.io/packages/linter-autocomplete-jing) in order to validate and get schema support.
 Please note that the package need **Java (Java Runtime Environment (JRE) v1.6 or above)** to be installed on your computer as well as the additional packages: busy-signal, intentions, linter and linter-ui-default.
 All those dependencies should be installed for you by default by linter-autocomplete-jing.
 While Java can be download from [here](https://www.java.com/fr/)
 You might get errors messages, but it will still work.
 It might be necessary to restart the editor.
-If the installation have been successful, you will have the bottom toolbar, at the left the litter info, after the path of the file.
+If the installation have been successful, you will have the bottom toolbar, at the left, after the path of the file, the linter info.
 ![location of the linter infos](https://github.com/erc-dharma/project-documentation/blob/master/guides/images/UsingAtom04.png)

 ## Optional packages